pesader/toolbxes/README.md

 # Base

 This image is used as a base for all other containers in this repo.
-It pulls from the latest Fedora release and does three things:
+It pulls from the latest Fedora release and does four things:

+- Speeds up `dnf` downloads
 - Configures `dnf` to install manpages when available
 - Reinstalls system packages that should have manpages
 - Installs a few packages that I'd like to have on every container